Introduction to CBD

 CBD is actively being studied in various clinical trials, so its effectiveness in various conditions is still being established.
 For now, what we know with certainty is that CBD has two main therapeutic effects: decreasing anxiety4

 and decreasing epileptic seizures in some forms of epilepsy.
-The latter was recognized by regulatory bodies, which resulted in a plant-derived extract with a high CBD content that was FDA-approved for the treatment of Lennox-Gastaut Syndrome and Dravet Syndrome, rare types of epilepsy in children.
+The latter was recognized by regulatory bodies, which resulted in a plant-derived extract with a high CBD content that was FDA-approved in 2018 for the treatment of Lennox-Gastaut Syndrome and Dravet Syndrome, rare types of epilepsy in children.
 The CBD product is called Epidiolex in the United States and Epidyolex in Europe.5

 Although cannabis compounds such as CBD are controlled substances and fall under schedule 1, which is the most strict category in the US, when sold as Epidiolex, CBD is not considered a controlled substance.6